 And that’s somewhere

 I had just left one of those Biergartens myself, and a half liter of Dunkels sloshed around with each step.
-I was filled with that good kind of sadness that I associate both with rainy days and travel; sad in the way that a drama makes you sad, beautiful and external, something leased rather than owned.
+I was filled with a good kind of sadness that I associate with rainy days and travel: sad in the way that a drama makes you sad, beautiful, external, to be leased instead of owned.
 Like any mind-altering substance, it’s a double-edged sword.
-You can grow addicted to that good kind till it becomes something else, or you can down a single glass of it and be on your way.
+You can grow addicted to the good stuff till it becomes something else, or you can down a single glass of it and be on your way.
 This moment in the park was an exercise in moderation, light but continuous, glistening but not soaked.
 In my recollection it was just about perfect.

 Context is important here.
 I was on the first leg of a three week trip which would have me circle the world for the very first time.
 San Francisco to Berlin for a weeklong robotics conference; Berlin to Tokyo, to consult the startup from Song 28; Tokyo to San Francisco, where life would resume.
-East, East, East, a collection of ~8 time zone leaps.
-A week prior I’d been sitting in my lab at Stanford, trying to work out who would refund which flight; a week later I’d be climbing Mount Fuji (if you call standing in line on a stairway “climbing”) in the same tennis shoes and coat that were mounting evidence for rain.
-On neither trip would I be alone, but the combination of the two felt uniquely isolating.
+East, East, East, in a collection of ~8 hour leaps.
+A week prior I’d been sitting in my lab at Stanford, trying to work out who would refund which flight.
+A week later I’d be climbing Mount Fuji (if you call standing in line on a stairway “climbing”) in the same tennis shoes and coat that were mounting evidence for rain.
+On neither trip would I be remotely alone.
+Yet the combination of the two felt uniquely isolating.
 I was hurtling through a life of my very own design—academia and industry, Europe and Asia, two places wholly disconnected except for my choice to pass through.
 There was no constant but motion blur.
 I was becoming unglued.